weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

   anonymous_access:
     # Disable anonymous access.
     enabled: false

   apikey:
+    # Enables API key authentication.
     enabled: true

-    # Configure one or more API keys
+    # List one or more keys in plaintext separated by commas.
+Each key corresponds to a specific user identity below.
     allowed_keys:
-      - readOnly-plainText-API-Key
+      - admin-key
-      - admin-plainText-API-Key
+      - viewer-key

-    # Configure corresponding users for the API keys
+    # List one or more user identities, separated by commas.
+Each identity corresponds to a specific key above.
     users:
-      - api-key-user-readOnly
+      - admin-user
-      - api-key-user-admin
+      - viewer-user
 ```

 This configuration: